engrit-illinois/Get-CurrentUserLogonDateTime/README.md

 Returns the entire gathered and calculated set of data, rather than just a summary of select attributes.

 # Notes
-- It uses events 6005, 6006, and 6008 as authoritative proof of boots and shutdowns.
-See the script comments for documentation on the various relevant event IDs.
-- Currently it doesn't account for timezones, or do any of the fancy stats math that uptime.exe does.
-However, it returns a proper array of PowerShell objects, so that stuff could be done after the fact.
-- It does account for unexpected shutdowns.
-- Use "localhost" to get history for the local computer.
 - By mseng3.
 See my other projects here: https://github.com/mmseng/code-compendium.